Orgill responds to True Value bankruptcy

 Orgill’s message of support to independent hardware retailers has many similarities to those that Do it Best delivered in its Monday announcement.

-Ace Hardware Corp., the largest of the hardware distributors, did not immediately respond to an HBSDealer request for comment.
+Oak Brook, Illinois-based Ace Hardware Corp., the largest of the hardware distributors, declined an HBSDealer invitation to comment.